dritchie/quicksand/index.md

 	terra tests/testsuite.t

+Since Quicksand is by its nature stochastic, a test can very occasionally fail here or there ('transdimensional expectation' is the most frequent culprit).
+This is nothing to worry about.

 Quicksand has been tested on OSX and should also work on Linux.
 On Windows, your mileage may vary.